 Responding To A Small Claims Complaint

-Find out what options you have if you are served with a Small Claims Complaint, including tips for resolving or defending the case.
+If you are served with a Small Claims Complaint, you can learn more about your options for resolving or defending your case below.

 Overview

-If you and the plaintiff resolve the case, the plaintiff will need to notify the court.
-In small claims courts other than Las Vegas, the plaintiff can simply write a letter to the court clerk stating that the case has been settled.
 In the Las Vegas small claims court, the plaintiff must file a Notice of Voluntary Dismissal form, which you can download by visiting the Las Vegas Justice Court Small Claims Forms page.
-The form is also available, free of charge, at the Self-Help Center, or can link to it by clicking underneath the form’s title below:
+The form is also available, free of charge, at the Self-Help Center, or you can link to it by clicking below:

 NOTICE OF VOLUNTARY DISMISSAL (LAS VEGAS ONLY)